yanfonseca/mytutorials/shell.md

 * history: Print a list of commands used recently.
     - !command - It will run the recent use of the command.
-    - !2 - It will run te second command from history.
+    - !2 - It will run the second command from history.
-    - ctrl + R - It helps seach commands that you have used recently too.
+    - ctrl + R - It helps seach commands that you have used recently.

 * ls    : *listing* - It lists the contents of your current directory.
     - ls .    : The contents of the current directory.